 NCRF Scholarships & Awards

-The Foundation is thrilled to be awarding three scholarships and one grant in 2013 to deserving NCRA members.
-In order to qualify for either the Frank Sarli Memorial Scholarship, or the (2) Student Intern Scholarships awarded each year, students must be enrolled in an NCRA certified court reporting program, be a member of NCRA, have a 3.5 GPA and meet other criteria. **Note: our scholarships are not designed to be self-nominating, rather student nominees are selected by their program instructor or program adminstrator based on qualifications and financial need.
-For more information contact B.J.
-Shorak, NCRF Deputy Executive Director, at email@example.com, or on 800/272-6272, ext.
-126.
+The Foundation is thrilled to be awarding four scholarships and one grant in 2016 to deserving NCRA members.
+In order to qualify for the Robert H. Clark Scholarship, the Frank Sarli Memorial Scholarship, or the (2) Student Intern Scholarships awarded each year, students must be enrolled in an NCRA-approved court reporting program, be a member of NCRA, have a 3.5 GPA, and meet other criteria. **Note: Our scholarships are not designed to be self-nominating; rather, student nominees are selected by their program instructor or program administrator based on qualifications and financial need.
+For more information contact April Weiner, NCRF Foundation Manager, at firstname.lastname@example.org, or 800/272-6272, ext.
+152.

 Second-Year Student Scholarship